nickmeet/moodle-box/README.md

 How to deploy a virtual machine
 -----

-You should get the files localbox.zip and package.box.
+You should get the files localbox.zip and package.box and install virtualbox and vagrant.
 Extract the localbox.zip on a folder, put there also the file package.box and type the following commands

 vagrant box add my_box /path/to/the/package.box

 vagrant init my_box

 vagrant up

+Below you can find the username/password that you will need:

+virtual machine account: vagrant/vagrant

+admin: admin/adminpass

+student: nikos/Nikos85!

 Other info
 -----